chharvey/xmeter/README.md

 ```html
 <link rel="stylesheet" href="https://cdn.rawgit.com/chharvey/xmeter/‹master›/xmeter.css"/>
 ```
-where `‹master›` can be a branch or a tag.
+where `‹master›` can be any branch or tag.

 The stylesheet `xmeter.css` is already minified, and is accompanied by a sourcemap `xmeter.css.map`.

+## Features

 Xmeter’s stylesheet is a starting point that “normalizes” unclassed HTML elements.
-And now that Xmeter has a few design patterns built in, you can use them in your markup too!
+And now that Xmeter has a few [design patterns] (link pending) built in, you can use them in your markup too!
 In addition to base styles, Xmeter has classes for Objects (`src/_o-*.less`), Components (`src/_c-*.less`) and Helpers (`src/_h-*.less`), design patterns that aid in a consistent, easy-to-use, vertical rhythm system.
 These classes should be directly injected into elements’ HTML `[class]` attribute on your site.

-## Features

 ### normalize.css